October 27, 2020

 - import { assertStringContains, assertArrayContains } from "https://deno.land/std@0.74.0/testing/asserts.ts";-- assertStringContains("denosaur", "deno")- assertArrayContains(["deno", "new", "release"], "new")+ import { assertStringIncludes, assertArrayIncludes } from "https://deno.land/std@0.75.0/testing/asserts.ts";++ assertStringIncludes("denosaur", "deno")+ assertArrayIncludes(["deno", "new", "release"], "new")

-In addition to this renaming, a assertExists
+In addition to this renaming, a assertExists and assertObjectMatch assertion

-have been added to std/testing/asserts.ts
+have been added to std/testing/asserts.ts:

-.assertExists("foo"); // passesassertExists(""); // passesassertExists(0); // passesassertExists(null); // throwsassertExists(undefined); // throws
+assertExists asserts that the passed value is not null or undefined.assertExists("foo"); // passesassertExists(""); // passesassertExists(0); // passesassertExists(null); // throwsassertExists(undefined); // throws

-value is a subset of the
+assertObjectMatch asserts that the expected value is a subset of the

-value.assertObjectMatch({ a: "b", c: "d" }, { a: "b", c: "d" }); // passesassertObjectMatch({ a: "b", c: "d" }, { a: "b" }); // passesassertObjectMatch({ a: "b", c: "d" }, { a: "b", c: "f" }); // throwsassertObjectMatch({ a: "b" }, { a: "b", c: "d" }); // throws
+actual value.assertObjectMatch({ a: "b", c: "d" }, { a: "b", c: "d" }); // passesassertObjectMatch({ a: "b", c: "d" }, { a: "b" }); // passesassertObjectMatch({ a: "b", c: "d" }, { a: "b", c: "f" }); // throwsassertObjectMatch({ a: "b" }, { a: "b", c: "d" }); // throws

 The full release notes, including bug fixes, can be found at https://github.com/denoland/deno/releases/tag/v1.5.0.